notaryproject/specifications/trust-store-trust-policy-specification.md

 If the certificate revocation validation is set to `skip` using policy, skip the below steps, otherwise check for revocation status for certificate and certificate chain.

-1. If the revocation status of any of the certificates cannot be determined (revocation unavailable) and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `warn` then log a warning and skip the below steps.
+- If the revocation status of any of the certificates is revoked or cannot be determined (revocation status unavailable), fail this step.
+This will fail the overall signature verification or log the error, depending on if revocations status check is `enforced` or `logged`, as per the signature verification level.
-   Otherwise, fail the signature validation and exit.
-2. If any of the certificates are revoked and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `enforceWithFailClose` then fail signature validation and exit else log a warning.

 Starting from Root to leaf certificate, for each certificate in the certificate chain, perform the following steps to check its revocation status: